 - 1. Federal Pell Grants for the payment period for which a return of funds is required - 2.
-Federal Supplemental Educational Opportunity Grant (FSEOG) for which a return of funds is required. - 3.
 Other assistance under this Title for which a return is required.

 Students will be notified of any refunds due to a lender on their behalf through the mailed exit interview material.
 Refunds to any of the Title IV or state programs will be paid within thirty (30) days from the date of determination.